 Next, establish a step-by-step process for employing those tools in a personalized sales funnel.
 The best way to do this is to plan the funnel backward.
 For instance, you might have a large, flagship product or package of services that you are hoping to sell to a prospect.
 But even if your prospect is already aware of your business and interested in your offerings, most people are reluctant to purchase something expensive before you’ve walked them through the evaluation and decision phases that we discussed above.
-To do that, you might entice them with a less expensive product.

 Walk yourself backward from your end goal (closing the sale) to your initial step (identifying the prospect).
 At each step in the process, ask yourself, “What is this person likely to need from me before they are willing to take this step?”
 Your steps might end up looking something like this: